Human Health and Environmental Toxins

 As the number of man-made chemicals increases, the amounts of environmental toxins we are exposed to on a daily basis also rise.
 This chapter addresses some of the major causes of human disease and other health ailments as they relate to the environment.
 This includes both infectious and non-transmissable disease.
-This chapter is a good lead into units on air pollution, water pollution, and food safety.
+This chapter sets a good foundation for some of the health issues arising from air pollution and water pollution, which are covered in later units.

 Human Health and Environmental Toxins Powerpoint

 Purpose: This lecture covers both the living and non-living causes of disease in the environment.
 The first section compares major diseases caused by parasites, bacteria, viruses, and prions.
 Examples of emerging diseases, such as swine influenza and SARS are discussed.
-Students will also learn about other organic and inorganic toxins, their acute and chronic effects on human health, and how policy makers use risk assessment to set acceptable health levels for these toxins.
+Students will also learn about chemical toxins, how they are evaluated, and the different effects on the human body.
+The last section discusses risk assessment and how we prioritize health issues.

 Essential Concepts: Environmental toxins, disease, emerging disease, zoonosis, bacteria, virus, protozoa, prions, malaria, food bourne illness, teratogens, mutagens, carcinogens, ld50, lethal dose, risk, risk assessment, heavy metals, neurotoxins, endocrine hormone disruptors, toxicity, antibiotic resistance.